-If you are found to be a likely match, we will contact you and ask you to provide us with some additional information and blood samples, to further assess how well you match the patient and the likely success of a donation.
-We will then share this information – again, anonymously and securely – with the patient’s medical team so they can select the donor that gives the patient the best possible chance.
+If you are found to be a potential match to a patient, we will ask you to provide us with some additional information and blood samples.
+We provide this – anonymously and securely – to the patient’s medical team so they can clinically assess how well you match the patient and the likely success of a donation.

 This stage can take as long as 3 months to complete, as all the additional testing is conducted on all of the donors identified as likely matches.
 Once the patient’s team decides which donor to proceed with, you will hear back from us to let you know whether you are proceeding to the next stage (Work-up) or no longer need to stand by.
 We often find our donors are disappointed not to proceed, but please don’t take it personally!
 Just by being in the donor pool you gave that patient their best possible chance of success.